physprop/limelight_library/README.md

 3. Use limelight.get**(); or limelight.set**(); to get or set NT values.

 By default, the name is "limelight", however it can be changed by appending a string to the contructor.

+This is an example robot project that uses the LimelightLibrary: https://github.com/fearxzombie/limelight_library_Example